PhotoColorsPhoto to Brand Kit

 PhotoColors is an AI color palette generator that turns an image, logo, or product photo into an accessible brand color system with semantic roles and exportable design tokens.

-The current tool extracts colors in the browser first.
+No. The current tool extracts colors in the browser first using Canvas API.
 The image is sampled locally for palette generation, which keeps the first version fast and privacy-friendly.

 Yes.
-PhotoColors generates CSS variables, Tailwind color config, shadcn theme variables, Figma-style JSON tokens, and OKLCH values from the same palette.
+PhotoColors generates CSS variables, Tailwind color config, shadcn theme variables, Figma-style JSON tokens, and OKLCH values from the same palette with a single click.

 Yes.
 The tool checks key foreground and background pairs against WCAG AA and AAA contrast thresholds before presenting the palette as production-ready.